 Horse Water Requirements

 Water is the most important nutrient for horses.
 It is extremely important for the equine caregiver to remember that availability to clean fresh water is vital to a horse’s good health and wellbeing.
 Consumption can be determined by physically measuring the amount or it can be measured by an electronic water flow meter mounted to the water supply line and connected to an automatic waterer like the Texas Superior Animal Waterer.
-If this is done by means of an electronic meter, the caregiver must make sure that there are no water leaks and that the horse can’t splash water out of the watering unit.
-The straight side depth of the Texas Superior Animal Waterer is 5" and the water level is 2½" deep containing approximately 1 gallon.
-The re-fill rate is very fast and can keep up with the horse's requirement as it drinks.
+If this is done by means of an electronic meter, the caregiver must make sure that there are no water leaks at the time of installation.
+The straight side depth of the Texas Superior Animal Waterer is 5“ and the water level is 2½” deep containing approximately 1 gallon.
+The re-fill rate is very fast and can keep up with the horses’ requirement as it drinks.
 The straight sides make it extremely hard for a horse to splash any water from the watering device.

 Water Consumption / Digital Flow Meter